ENGworks-DEV/ENGyn-Pub/README.md

 * GUI: ENGyn runs nodes twice
 * GUI: Clashing looking for specific NewtonSoft dll
 * Navisworks: SetValueByCatParam Creates a new user tab every time it runs
+* GUI: Ctrl-C Ctrl-V works sporadically and most of the time with right control.

 Coming soon Features: